Blair Athol (SA)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Only 8.2% of residents work from home (2021 Census).
-Daily service frequency averages 278 trips across all routes, translating to about 108 weekly trips per stop.
+According to the 2021 Census, only 8.2% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 278 trips per day, equating to approximately 108 weekly trips per individual stop.

 Frequently Asked Questions - Transport